Collar day: Collar days in the United Kingdom

-Collars are worn by members of the Order of the Garter, the Order of the Thistle; and Knights Grand Cross of other orders.
-Of the latter, the only currently active orders are the Order of the Bath, the Order of Saint Michael and Saint George, the Order of the British Empire, and the Royal Victorian Order (the Order of Saint Patrick, the Order of the Star of India and the Order of the Indian Empire are now in abeyance).
+Collars are worn by Knights and Ladies Companion of the Order of the Garter, Knights and Ladies of the Order of the Thistle, and Knights and Dames Grand Cross of other orders.
+Of the last mentioned, the only currently active orders are the Order of the Bath, the Order of Saint Michael and Saint George, the Royal Victorian Order and the Order of the British Empire; the Order of Saint Patrick, the Order of the Star of India and the Order of the Indian Empire are now in abeyance.
 The collar can be worn on specific collar days throughout the year.

-Collar days, in accordance with instructions of the Central Chancery of the Orders of Knighthood are:
+Collar days, in accordance with instructions of the Central Chancery of the Orders of Knighthood, are:

-Collars are also worn when the King opens or prorogues Parliament, and a few other observances; including religious services of the various orders, and by those taking part in the Ceremony of Introduction of a Peer in the House of Lords.
+Collars are also worn when the King opens or prorogues Parliament, and for a few other observances, including religious services of the various orders, and by those taking part in the ceremony of introduction of a peer in the House of Lords.